 How can HR support organisational change?

-Ask a HR practitioner, how can HR support organisational change, or more specifically, ‘how easy it is to engage employees in change?’, and the answers will vary from raised eyebrows through to hysterical laughter.
+How can HR support organisational change, or more specifically, ‘how easy is it to engage employees in change?’
+The answers will vary depending which lens we use.

 Yet if we are unable to support and develop our employees to engage with change, we risk serious disengagement.